Chart Color Schemes

 AreaSearch assessment indicates Balga - Mirrabooka faces employment challenges relative to the majority of Australian markets

 Balga - Mirrabooka has a skilled workforce with diverse sector representation.
-The unemployment rate was 11.3% in June 2024.
+The unemployment rate in the area was 10.9% as of September 2025, with an estimated employment growth of 6.8% over the past year.

 Frequently Asked Questions - Employment